PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 <img src='wiki/assets/path.png'><br>

 Once installed, you will want to add various directories to your PATH when you enter the Git Bash session.
-To do this, open notepad, paste the following, and save it as **%USERPROFILE%\.bashrc**:
+To do this, open notepad, paste the following, and save it as %USERPROFILE%\.bashrc:
 ```bash
 export PATH=${PATH}:${USERPROFILE}/android/sdk/platform-tools
 export PATH=${PATH}:${USERPROFILE}/android/sdk/tools